igo/nlogger/README.md

-node-logger
+nlogger
 ===========

-node-logger is a Node.js logging library that prints module name, current line number and also your messages :) Furthermore it gives you an option to print messages in color.
+nlogger (formerly node-logger) is a Node.js logging library that prints module name, current line number and also your messages :) Furthermore it gives you an option to print messages in color.

 Usage
 -----
 Download and add to your code:

-	var logger = require('node-logger').logger(module [, useColor]);
+	var logger = require('nlogger').logger(module [, useColor]);

 *module* is object defined automatically by nodejs.
 Don't bother with it, just always type *module*.

 Examples
 --------

-	var logger = require('node-logger').logger(module);
+	var logger = require('nlogger').logger(module);
 	logger.info('Info message');
 	logger.debug('Debug message');
 	logger.warn('Warning message');